Coalition of Immokalee Workers: Winning a partnership with buyers

-Supermarkets

 In September 2008, the CIW broke ground in the supermarket industry by signing an agreement with Whole Foods Market.
 Karen Christensen, a Whole Foods executive explained, "We commend the CIW for their advocacy on behalf of these workers.
 After carefully evaluating the situation in Florida, we felt that an agreement of this nature was in line with our core values and was in the best interest of the workers."
 The Whole Foods agreement marked the first time a retailer agreed to support the CIW initiative without extended public protests.